avdpunks/avdpunks.github.io/_posts/_draft/2022-06-01-AVDxWhereAmI.md

 ![This image shows the Windows 11 weather widget location service](/assets/img/2022-06-14/2022-06-14-002.png)

->Microsoft location service will use a combination of global positioning service (GPS), nearby wireless access points, cell towers, and your IP address (or default location) to determine your device’s location.
+>💡 Microsoft location service will use a combination of global positioning service (GPS), nearby wireless access points, cell towers, and your IP address (or default location) to determine your device’s location.

-Here you can find a detailed description about the [Windows location service and privacy.](https://support.microsoft.com/en-us/windows/windows-location-service-and-privacy-3a8eee0a-5b0b-dc07-eede-2a5ca1c49088)
+You can find a detailed description and documentation about the [Windows location service and privacy.](https://support.microsoft.com/en-us/windows/windows-location-service-and-privacy-3a8eee0a-5b0b-dc07-eede-2a5ca1c49088)

 ## How to enable Location service on Windows 11 for AVD

 There are several ways to enable the location service on Windows 11 devices, including Windows 11 multi-session.
-We will show all options from local settings to Intune configuration / GPOs to adding a registry key.
+In this post we will show the options (1) local settings, the (2) Intune configuration as well as the (3) registry key configuration.

 Let's start with the local setting, which are not enterprise-grade because it is done manually.